willzywiec/nuceng156/README.md

 # References

-These references are for the NUC ENG 156/256 course I co-taught at UC Berkeley.
+These references are for NUC ENG 156/256.

 ## Instructions for installing OpenMC